Unity-Technologies/ml-agents/docs/Basic-Guide.md

-To be able to run those models, you'll first need to set-up the Inference Engine.The Inference Engine is a general API to run neural network models in Unity that leverages existing inference libraries such as TensorFlowSharp and Apple's CoreML.
+To be able to run those models, you'll first need to set-up the Inference Engine.The Inference Engine is a general API to run neural network models in Unity that leverages existing inference libraries such as TensorFlowSharp and Apple's Core ML.
 Since the ML-Agents Toolkit uses TensorFlow for training neural network models, the output model format is TensorFlow and the model files include a `.tf` extension.
 Consequently, you need to install the TensorFlowSharp backend to be able to run these models within the Unity